-It took nearly 3 years of being poorly to find medical support for my not so common presentation of thyroiditis and this was because I was labelled and not heard.
+It took over 3 years of being horrendously unwell to find medical support for my not so common presentation of thyroiditis and this was because I was labelled and not heard.

-When I initially cried out for help it was at my daughter’s injection appointment.
+When I initially cried out for help, it was at my daughter’s injection appointment and I was desperate for sleep – I had been wide awake for several consecutive nights even though my daughter slept through.
 A doctor was called and, in a corridor, I was prescribed anti-depressants – this ‘diagnosis’ of mental health was my new label.
-One that remained a barrier to my care for over 2.5 years.
+One that remained a barrier to my care for over 3 years (and locally still does.)

 When the symptoms got worse I was referred to a crisis mental health team.
 I screamed (literally) ‘this is not mental health – I feel like I am going to physically explode!’
 I was prescribed anti-psychotic medication and told by the consultant who ‘popped in’ – ‘I’ve seen hundreds of women like you before.’
 The label grew.